remyyounes/module-extractor/hydra-migration-steps.md

 1. Fix Mounting / Connecting
     1. JS mount points no longer use promises from the JS side (see section)
     1. ERB mounting should use the Hydra helper on rails side (see section)

-1. Fix the Tests
+1. Ensure the tests run on Cirlce
-    1. remove mocha imports
-    1. fix any destructuring issues

 ## Mocha Imports
  comment out / remove all of the mocha imports using this regex: `/import (.*) from 'mocha'/`